 With no active serial number, Wirecast enters demonstration mode.
-In demonstration mode, Wirecast watermarks all outputs (both to disk and network).
+In demonstration mode, Wirecast watermarks all outputs (both to disk and to networks).
 The video watermark is a periodic overlay of the Wirecast logo.
-The audio watermark is a periodic voiceover.
+The audio watermark is a periodic voice-over.
 If you have a Wirecast serial number and are using a Wirecast Pro feature without a Pro license, Wirecast also watermarks that output.